Dark Shadows: 2012 film

 In 2012, Warner Bros. produced a film adaptation of the soap opera.
 Tim Burton directed the film, and Johnny Depp, finally realizing one of his childhood fantasies, starred as Barnabas Collins.
 However, the film treated the stories comedically, and was not the hoped-for major success.

 Reincarnation

 In September 2019, it was announced that The CW and Warner Bros.
 Television were developing a continuation of the original series called Dark Shadows: Reincarnation, written by Mark B. Perry.
 Perry would also serve as executive producer along with Amasia Entertainment's Michael Helfant, Bradley Gallo and Tracy Mercer, as well as Tracy and Cathy Curtis.
 Perry said, "As a first-generation fan, it's been a dream of mine to give Dark Shadows the Star Trek treatment since way back in the '80s when Next Generation was announced, so I'm beyond thrilled and humbled to be entrusted with this resurrection."
 In November 2020, TVLine reported that the series was no longer in development.
 In August 2021, Perry revealed that the project was retooled with the intention to shop it to networks again.

+Animated series

+On June 26, 2026, it was announced that an adult animated reboot of the series is currently in development.